-The family had three boys ages 5, 8, and 11.
+The family had three boys, ages 5, 8, and 11.
 The parents were professionals.
-She didn’t think they were very friendly and she often felt lonely and uncomfortable.
+She didn’t think they were very friendly and often felt lonely and uncomfortable.
 Anne-Marie felt the family treated her like a servant.

 She did household chores such as cooking and cleaning.
-The mother helped the children with their school work.
-Anne-Marie had her own room upstairs.
-Although she had studied English for three years in high school, she could not communicate well in the language.
+The mother helped the children with their schoolwork.
+Anne-Marie had her room upstairs.
+Although she had studied English for three years in high school, she could not communicate well.
 She had every other weekend off.
-She looked forward to her weekends off which she spent with Vera.
+She looked forward to her weekends off, which she spent with Vera.

 Anne-Marie and her parents would write to each other about once a week.
-After 9 months, Vera’s family was relocated to Brazil for work.
+After nine months, Vera’s family was relocated to Brazil for work.